 “It’s not the money that makes these efforts shocking and awesome, it’s the care and creativity involved,” writes Gary Vaynerchuk in The Thank You Economy.
 “Right now, there is a fortune in word of mouth that can be created,” he continues, for companies who nurture relationships in these small but meaningful ways that turn customers into vocal brand advocates across large social media networks.

-In other words,, and sending handwritten thank-you notes is an inexpensive but highly effective way to trigger word-of-mouth marketing.
+In other words, your business can’t afford to ignore the ROI of word-of-mouth, and sending handwritten thank-you notes is an inexpensive but highly effective way to trigger word-of-mouth marketing.

 The power of word-of-mouth marketing